Undergraduate SAP Policy

 To be eligible and continue to receive federal, state, and/or institutional aid, students must make satisfactory academic progress toward achieving and completing their program of study through measurement of qualitative (GPA) and quantitative (completed credits) standards.

-Students enrolled in an undergraduate degree program must maintain a minimum cumulative GPA of 2.0
+Students enrolled in an undergraduate degree program must maintain a minimum cumulative GPA.

 How courses count when determining GPA

 An undergraduate student must successfully complete at least 67% of all of the credits they attempted at Simmons during the period of enrollment.
 This is calculated by dividing the total credits earned by the total credits attempted.

 Additionally, to ensure proper pace towards program completion, undergraduate students are required to complete their program with 150% of the published length.
 This is defined as the maximum timeframe.
 All credits attempted will count towards this timeframe.